harmingcola/contract/documentation/src/site/sphinx/features.rst

 * Auto and manual tagging of contracts.
 * Filtering of contracts by tags
 * Out of order JSON body matching.
+* String, number and timestamp wildcard matching for paths, headers, and bodies

 Server Features
 ---------------